 A number of criteria are important when considering a stud dog for your bitch.
 For me, I must like the dog, its character and temperament, and not just in the show ring.
 The latter is possibly the hardest thing to see in your stud dog — you can see him in the controlled environment of the show ring or working but it is best to try and see him at home to witness how he lives and behaves.

-Health testing is vital and in Boxers we have a proven heart testing scheme so all breeding stock must be tested and ideally have a score lower than 2.
-I do like to explore some of the history of the lines in regards to cancer and kidney issues—although there is only limited evidence of a genetic and environmental influences.
+Health testing is vital and in Boxers, we have a proven heart testing scheme so all breeding stock must be tested and ideally have a score lower than 2.
+I do like to explore some of the history of the lines in regards to cancer and kidney issues—although there is only limited evidence of genetic and environmental influences.
 If I have any reservations then I simply avoid these lines.

-The Kennel Club in the UK have a great Mate Select program which can help you understand how closely bred animals are, but it is also important to use a dog that compliments your bitch.
+The Kennel Club in the UK has a great Mate Select program which can help you understand how closely bred animals are, but it is also important to use a dog that compliments your bitch.
 A winning dog-bitch combination does not guarantee that it is correct or that it is healthy!
 Always do thorough research.

-What are your thoughts on inbreeding, linebreeding and back-breeding?
+What are your thoughts on inbreeding, linebreeding, and back-breeding?

 Inbreeding, linebreeding, and back-breeding are all essentially the same to me.
-In order to produce type in a bloodline, we have to breed similar dogs and in order to prevent health issues we have to breed genetically different dogs.
+In order to produce type in a bloodline, we have to breed similar dogs and in order to prevent health issues, we have to breed genetically different dogs.

 It’s really all about getting the balance right and moving forward with a lot of care.
 Somebody passionate about dog breeding should always question himself and make every decision with as much information as possible.

 What does an average day look like at Clarkenwells Kennels?

 In brief, a day in my kennels would involve being up early, bringing the dogs out for short exercise, and then grant them access to large runs.
 Dogs would then be fed.
 Further exercise off lead for at least an hour, and training in the morning.